Oelin/parametric-complexity-v1/README.md

-# P Complexity
+# LX

-First attempt at estimating the parametric complexity (information content) of binary classifier models.
+First attempt at estimating the parametric complexity (descrption length) of binary classifier models.
 The method used here requires further development to reduce variance in produced results.
 Nonetheless, it provides a first approximation of parametric complexity, which is a useful metric for model selection.

 ## Introduction